sashabeton/bitcoinvault/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the bitcoin user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the bitcoin user and group.
-Access to bitcoin-cli and other broyaled rpc clients can then be controlled by group membership.
+Access to broyale-cli and other broyaled rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned